Nick287/PdM-On-Azure/Azure ML workbench deploy to IoT Edge/Azure ML workbench deploy to IoT Edge.md

   - In the Image URI field, enter your image address; for example < your container registry address>/sendmessage:0.0.1-amd64.
 The full image address can be found from the previous section.
 - Click Save and then Click Next.

 In the Specify Routes step, copy the JSON below into the text box.
 Modules publish all messages to the Edge runtime.
 Declarative rules in the runtime define where the messages flow.
 In this tutorial, you need two routes.
-The first route transports messages from the sendmessage model to the MLmodel module via the "amlInput" endpoint, which is the endpoint configured with the irisapp model.
+The first route transports messages from the sendmessage model to the ML model module via the "amlInput" endpoint, which is the endpoint configured with the irisapp model.
 The second route transports messages from the filter module to IoT Hub.
 In this route, upstream is a special destination that tells Edge Hub to send messages to IoT Hub.

 ``` javascript
 {